ES-DOC/esdoc-testing/pyesdoc/ResponsibleParty.md

     4. Verify publish command won’t work with invalid CIM document As in Step 1-iv
 3. Verify unpublishing
+**Not currently possible with esdoc shell but does appear possible through the web API**
     1. Do step #1
     2. Unpublish using esdoc shell
-    3. Verify records no longer appear in Viewer
+    3. Verify records no longer available in web API
-    4. Republish (step #1 again)

 4. Verify CIM versioning ability
     1. Do step #1 -- OK